rusenask/mirage/docs/pages/advanced.rst

 To emulate response times of systems being stubbed, one can set a delay on stubs.
 Delays are set on the stub response, not on the request to stubo.
 This is because one request into the system being tested can result in several back-end/stubo calls, each of which might need different delay settings.

-Stubo provides reusable delay_policy objects which can be used across many stubs and across sessions.
+Mirage provides reusable delay_policy objects which can be used across many stubs and across sessions.
 The delay_policy can be altered on the fly, during a load/performance test if desired.
 There are currently two delay_policy types to choose from.
 (1) fixed, and (2)random with mean and standard deviation.

 A fixed delay policy can be created or modified with a commnand such as: ::